eh3rrera/project-reactor-course/docs/05-handling-errors/error-related-operators.md

     );
 ```

-In this case, since the exception message doesn't contain the string `3`, the exception is caught by the consumer of the `subscription` method:
+In this case, since the exception message doesn't contain the string `3`, the exception is caught by the consumer of the `subscribe` method:
 ```
 0
 -2